JDLRx/my-website/README.md

-# my-website
+# Portfolio

-Everything for my Website
+This is a repo which is used by github-pages to host my Portfolio on www.jamesreetz.de